The Bearable Starter Pack | 7 useful things to know on day one

 Factor is a catch-all term we use to describe your habits, activities, routines, and really anything that might impact your health.
 This could include a workout routine, a holistic treatment, or even the weather.
 Factors relating to Diet and Sleep have their own unique sections on the homepage.
 Also, Medication added in the “Meds/Supplements” section are also treated like a Factor.

 Tip: This section can be fully customised.
-You can add your own Factors and Factor Categories by pressing “Add Categories” at the bottom of the section.
+You can add your own Factors and Factor Categories by pressing the ‘add/edit’ button in the menu in the top right corner of the section.

 📈 4.
 You need at least 3 health entries with and without a Factor to start seeing its effect.

-Before you’ll see any useful insights in Bearable you need at least 3 entries (e.g. Mood, Symptoms, Sleep, or Energy) with and without that Factor.
+Before you’ll see any useful insights in Bearable you need at least 3 entries (e.g. Mood, Symptoms, Sleep, or Energy) with and without a Factor.

-For example, if you tagged “Work” as a Factor midday, and made a Mood entry both before and after this factor, this already counts as one health entry with and one health entry without “Work”.
-3 of these entries gives Bearable enough data to begin correlating the effect on your health, but obviously, they will be very weak correlations until you amass more entries.
+For example, if you log a Mood entry at 6 am and track no factors this counts as an entry without a Factor.
+Later the same day, you log your mood again but this time also track the Factor Work, this counts as an entry with a Factor.
+3 entries with and 3 entries without a Factor gives Bearable enough data to begin correlating the effect on your health, but they will be weaker correlations until you amass more entries.

 Tip: If you want to speed things up you can add entries to last week.